shuoyangd/nmt4clsp/TUTORIAL.md

 ### Setting up Theano

-As of 05/31/2017, the best practice seems to use the latest theano release, but as later release come out, this may no longer apply.
+As of 05/31/2017, the best practice seems to use the latest theano release, but as later release comes out, this may no longer apply.
 To get the latest theano release:

 ```
 pip install theano